CERTSEY: Level 3 Certificate for SENCOs in Early Years (PVI sector)

 This is a nationally recognised qualification which is accessed via a virtual learning route and in partnership with local early years teams, depending on the location of your setting.

-On successful completion of the course, you will gain a level 3 certificate for SENCOs in Early Years (PVI) and 13 Level 3 credits from Gateway Qualifications.
+On successful completion of the course, you will gain a level 3 certificate for SENCOs in Early Years (Private, Voluntary and Independent) and 13 Level 3 credits from Gateway Qualifications.

 The course is divided into ten chapters:

-- Chapter 8: Local Offer & Support from Other Professionals
+- Chapter 8: Local Offer & Support from Specialists

 Assessment is through practical activities carried out in your setting.
-These form a useful portfolio of work which is submitted through our Virtual Learning Platform.
+These form a useful portfolio of work which is submitted through our Assessment Platform (AP).
 You will be able to access supervision from an experienced tutor to help you completed the portfolio work ready for assessment.

 Benefits to you and your organisation

 - Successful completion of the course will ensure your setting is compliant with the requirement of the SEND Code of Practice (DfE 2015)

 - Having a qualified SENCO within your setting will improve practice overall and strengthen your discussions during inspection.